freeCodeCamp/guide/src/pages/articles/certificates/nest-an-anchor-element-within-a-paragraph/index.md

 ---
-title: Nest An Anchor Element Within a Paragraph
+title: Nest an Anchor Element Within a Paragraph
 ---
 Nesting is simple, just add one element inside another: